Intermediate extension of Chow motives of Abelian type

 Although all results in the present work are unconditional, it appeared useful to insert a section containing two conjectures guiding our vision, as far as motives are concerned.
 Section~\ref{3} starts off with a short review of weight structures on \emph{constructible Beilinson motives} over a base $X$ \cite{CD}.
 In particular, we recall the main results from \cite{H}, assuring the existence of such structures.
 We also recall the definition of the category $CHM(X)$ of Chow motives over $X$ as the heart of the motivic weight structure on the category of Beilinson motives over $X$ \cite{W5}.
 Conjectures~\ref{3C} and \ref{3D} then affirm that $CHM(X)$ is semi-primary, and that indecomposable Chow motives over $X$ have trivial radical.
-The first of these statements should be viewed as a ``construcible'' analogue in the relative context of a conjecture proposed independently by Kimura and O'Sullivan, predicting that over a field, all Chow motives are finite dimensional.
+The first of these should be viewed as a ``constructible'' analogue in the relative context of a conjecture proposed independently by Kimura and O'Sullivan, predicting that over a field, all Chow motives are finite dimensional.
 Given the theory that was developed in Sections~\ref{1} and \ref{2}, it would imply the existence of the intermediate extension for any base $X$. \\

 The aim of Sections~\ref{4} and \ref{5} is to establish semi-primality for certain explicit sub-categories of Chow motives.
 In order to do so, we first need to study the behaviour of motives under gluing.
-The geometric context we study from now on is therefore that of a stratified scheme $Y$, and of stratified morphisms.
+The geometric context we study from now on is therefore that of a stratified scheme $Y$, and of stra\-ti\-fied morphisms.
 A first non-trivial example that comes to mind concerns Tate motives \cite{L,EL}.
-Theorem~\ref{4E} gives a sufficient criterion for the categories of Tate motives over the strata $Y_\varphi$ to glue: this is the case as soon as the closures of the strata are regular.
-The main ingredient of the proof is \emph{absolute purity} \cite[Thm.~14.4.1]{CD}.
-Let us insist that no additional conditions on the relative situation of the strata (\emph{e.g.}, transversality) are needed.
+Theorem~\ref{4E} gives a sufficient criterion for the ca\-te\-gories of Tate motives over the strata $Y_\varphi$ to glue.
+Thanks to \emph{absolute purity} \cite[Thm.~14.4.1]{CD}, this criterion is satisfied in particular if the closures of the strata are regular.
 For the sequel, it will be important to generalize Theorem~\ref{4E} to relative situations, where we consider direct images of Tate motives under proper morphisms.
 This is the content of Corollary~\ref{4K}.
 In each of these settings, the gluing is shown to respect the weight structures; in particular, the glued categories are all generated by their hearts. \\